mendix/docs/content/en/docs/developerportal/_index.md

 ### 3.3 Pending Invitations {#pending-invitations}

-If you are invited to collaborate on a project, the invitation will appear at the top of the **My Apps** page.
+If you are invited to collaborate on an app, the invitation will appear at the top of the **My Apps** page.
 You can accept or decline the invitation.

 {{% alert color="info" %}}
 You  get an invitation only when someone invites you to an app from a different company.
 If someone invites you to an app from your company, you will be added automatically.